-- This is an excellent recipe for using broccoli stems.
-Many recipes (especially salads) only require fresh florets so that you might get stuck with the stalks.
+This is an excellent recipe for using broccoli stems.
+Many recipes (especially salads) only require fresh florets so you might get stuck with the stalks.
 Never throw them away!
 Make this wonderful potato broccoli bake (or a soup).

 Ingredients

-- Use the stem as well, and if you only have broccoli stem leftovers from making another dish, this casserole is a great way of using them.
+Vegetables: Potatoes and broccoli.
+Use the stem as well.
+If you only have broccoli stem leftovers from making another dish, this casserole is a great way to use them.

 - Frozen broccoli can also be used; there is no need to defrost it; add it to the pot 2-3 minutes earlier.

-- Other ingredients: vegetable broth, flour, curry powder, chives (either fresh or frozen, but not dried), salt, and pepper.
+Other ingredients: Vegetable broth, flour, curry powder, chives (either fresh or frozen, but not dried), salt, and pepper.

 How to make a broccoli potato bake?